-Microsoft, the land of the technological development, the first lightbulb to spark when one thinks of anything computing.
+Microsoft, the land of technological development, is the first lightbulb to spark when one thinks of anything computing.

-They were one of the forerunners for modern computing and are still there now.
+They were one of the forerunners of modern computing and are still there now.

-From the operating system to word processing suites, Microsoft really do know their game.
+From the operating system to word processing suites, Microsoft really does know its game.

 Here we’re going to look at 30 facts about this wonderful company.